 Or you could endure.

-Or you could learn how to take really great pictures yourself.
+Or you could learn how to take really great baby pictures yourself.

 So why is it so good then?

-Well, it includes hands on, practical tips to really improve the baby pictures.
+Well, it includes hands-on, practical tips to really improve the baby pictures.
 And the tips are adjusted to the baby’s age and abilities.
 For example, you’ll learn how to capture a magical photo of your baby on the very first day outside the womb.
-The tips include light, position, position of the adult, background and more for that particular moment.
+The tips include light, your baby’s position, the position of the adult, background, and more for that particular moment.

-There are also a lot of tips on how to prepare for the photo shoot, how to make the session successful and what to do afterwards, like cropping and saving the photos.
+There are also a lot of tips on how to prepare for the photoshoot, how to make the session successful, and what to do afterward, like cropping and saving the photos.